DennisGross/gimitest/README.md

 ## Citation
-If you use Gimitest in your research, please cite the following paper:
+If you use Gimitest in your research, please cite the following:
 ```
 @misc{GrossGimitest,
   author = {Dennis Gross, Quentin Mazouni, Helge Spieker},